skip to content

 Player Entity (CE)

 Left 4 Dead 2 uses both server.dll and client.dll.
 In single-player mode, the server runs locally, so modifying a value inside server.dll will update the actual in-game state, and the change will be reflected inside client.dll.
-However, the reverse isn’t true on client.dll simply mirrors the server state.
+However, the reverse is not true: client.dll simply mirrors the server state.
 (This is very useful when debugging.
 You always want to affect server-side values if possible.)

 Player Entity - access